cloudacademy/aws-xray-microservices-calc/README.md

 ## Notes

-1. The X-Ray daemon may fail on its 1st attempt to publish batch results to the AWS X-Ray service - all subsequent batch sends will work.
+1. The X-Ray daemon may fail on its 1st attempt to publish batch results to the AWS X-Ray service - it appears to have some *warm-up* and/or initialisation to complete - after this all subsequent batch sends will work.

-2. The docker containers `POSTFIX`, `ADD`, `SUBTRACT`, `MULTIPLY`, `DIVIDE`, and `POWER` each publish a message to the configured SQS queue - this is done only to demostrate how AWS services can be intrumented against, the messages on the SQS queue are not consumed by any external service.
+2. The docker containers `POSTFIX`, `ADD`, `SUBTRACT`, `MULTIPLY`, `DIVIDE`, and `POWER` each publish a message to the configured SQS queue - this is done only to demonstrate how AWS services can be instrumented against, the messages on the SQS queue are not consumed by any external service.
 The SQS queue should be purged when the sample project is torn down.

 3. Each docker container in the solution performs a discrete function:
     1. `CALC`: orchestrates the full calculation - consulting each of the other containers as and when required